 Bacon is good stuff by itself.
 Add a little heat and some sugar and wowzers, you’ve got yourself bacon nirvana!
 This candied bacon is sure to impress and totally simple to make.
 It transforms the delicious bacon strips into this sweet and salty candy with a nice slight chew.
 The slight heat leaves your taste buds craving more.
 Really, it is just ridiculously good.

-1 lb sliced bacon
+- 1 pound sliced bacon

-1/2 cup pure maple syrup
+- 1/2 cup pure maple syrup

-1/4 cup brown sugar
+- 1/4 cup brown sugar

-1/2 tsp cayenne pepper
+- 1/2 teaspoon cayenne pepper

-1. Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Line a jelly roll baking pan with foil.
 Spray with nonstick spray.

-2. Combine maple syrup, brown sugar, and cayenne pepper in a small bowl.
+- Combine maple syrup, brown sugar, and cayenne pepper in a small bowl.

-3. Dip the bacon strips into the mixture, letting the excess drip off before placing them on the baking pan.
+- Dip the bacon strips into the mixture, letting the excess drip off before placing them on the baking pan.

-5. Let cool on a rack for a few minutes to let them dry and stiffen up.
+- Let cool on a rack for a few minutes to let them dry and stiffen up.